ray-ang/basicphp/README.md

 # BasicPHP

-A PHP micro-framework that adheres closely to vanilla or pure PHP, built-in functions and a modified MVC approach.
-Features include a front controller, class autoloading, routing, and handling 404 error - page not found.
+A PHP micro-framework that promotes framework independence through decoupled application logic (Controller) and presentation (View) approach.
+This is done through the use of vanilla or native PHP, built-in functions and a modified MVC approach.
+Features include front controller, class autoloading, routing, and handling 404 error - page not found.

 ### Configuration